timnw2000/todos/README.md

 A simple command-line utility for managing a ToDo list, using SQLite for storage.

+This Tool can also be used in an collaborative environment.
+By adding the created hidden file `todos.db` to the repository, you can share todos with other, who can also manipulate that file using this command-line-tool.

 ## Features

 - Initialize a new ToDo list database